 In the fall of 2011, I volunteered for two weeks at Moholoholo Wildlife Rehab Centre in South Africa, www.moholoholo.co.za, and had a chance to work with a variety of birds, a rhino named Dela, big cats, and more.
 It was the experience of a lifetime!

 For approximately 6 months in 2013 I fostered Murphy, a dog from AAIDD (Adopt an Indian Desi Dog) rescue in Abbotsford, petfinder.com.
 It was a good experience, where we worked on leash reactivity and being happy and playful.
 My cat Hal was not impressed though and was happy when Murphy got adopted into his forever home.
+I also briefly fostered a dog named Lucy but luckily for Hal she was adopted quickly!

 I look forward to meeting more animals and to continue learning all that I can in the near future.